EightFold24/pwa-training/07-AWS-Serverless/04-Static-Website/README.md

 Amazon S3 can be used to host static websites without having to configure or manage any web servers.
 In this step you'll create a new S3 bucket that will be used to host all of the static assets (e.g. HTML, CSS, JavaScript, and image files) for your web application.

 Keep in mind that your bucket's name must be globally unique.
 We recommend using a name like `pwa-training-webapp-firstname`.
-Add you name onto the end of the bucket name to keep the bucket name unique.
+Add your name onto the end of the bucket name to keep it unique.
+In future projects you do not need to add your name to buckets.

 1. In the AWS Management Console choose Services then select S3 under Storage.
 2. Choose Create Bucket